-This protocol provides eligibility criteria for approved nitrogen management practices and approaches for quantifying N_2O emission reductions that occur as a result of adopting the approved practices.
+This protocol provides eligibility criteria for approved nitrogen management practices and approaches for quantifying $N_2O$ emission reductions that occur as a result of adopting the approved practices.

-N2O emissions are positively correlated with low soil pH, higher ambient temperatures, high water-filled pore space, soil compaction, available carbon substrate in soils, and available mineral N in soils.5 These relationships result in significant variability in expected N2O emissions and reduction potentials associated with different regions and crops across the U.S. They are also responsible for significant differences in the feasibility and efficacy of various nitrogen management practices for reducing N2O emissions while maintaining or improving crop yield.
+N2O emissions are positively correlated with low soil pH, higher ambient temperatures, high water-filled pore space, soil compaction, available carbon substrate in soils, and available mineral N in soils.
+These relationships result in significant variability in expected N2O emissions and reduction potentials associated with different regions and crops across the U.S. They are also responsible for significant differences in the feasibility and efficacy of various nitrogen management practices for reducing N2O emissions while maintaining or improving crop yield.
 As a result, this protocol contains region- and crop-specific eligibility criteria, as noted below, and employs system-specific GHG quantification approaches that are applicable to specific circumstances.

-2.1.1 Potential Nitrogen Management Practices and N2O Quantification in Considered for this Protocol
+2.1.1 Nitrogen Management Practices Considered for this Protocol

-Under this version of the Nitrogen Management Project Protocol (NMPP), reducing the N application rate on agricultural fields is the only eligible project activity.
-Appendix B contains on recommendations from the The Reserve's Science Advisory Committee on recommended certain practices that are likely to reduce N2O emissions, and have shown consistent results in the scientific peer-reviewed literature, and as such, those practices were prioritized for consideration as project activities.
-These candidate activities are summarized in Appendix B and listed in Table 2.1, below, in Table 2.1, along with the Reserve's current assessment of data availability and existing quantification methods for these activities.
-Appendix A addresses the steps required for developing performance standards, particularly these data needs on for common nitrogen management practicepractices, and Appendix D describes the criteria the Reserve believes are necessary to ensure that quantification methods are sufficiently rigorous and vetted in order to be included as a project activity in this protocol.
-The Reserve may add additional eligible project activities to be included as a project activity of the protocol if data and analysisanalyses support their inclusion and if robust quantification methods can be developed for them.
+The Reserve's Science Advisory Committee recommended certain practices that are likely to reduce $N_2O$ emissions and have shown consistent results in scientific peer-reviewed literature, and those practices were prioritized for consideration as project activities.
+These candidate activities are summarized in Appendix B and listed below in Table 2.1, along with the Reserve's current assessment of data availability and existing quantification methods for these activities.
+Appendix A addresses the steps required for developing performance standards, particularly data needs for common nitrogen management practices, and Appendix D describes the criteria necessary to ensure that quantification methods are sufficiently rigorous and vetted in order to be included as a project activity in this protocol.
+The Reserve may add additional eligible project activities in future versions of the protocol if data and analyses support their inclusion and if robust quantification methods can be developed.

-In addition, this This version of the NMPP Nitrogen Management Project Protocol includes only one method for quantifying N2O emission reductions from reducing N application rates, which is applicable only to N rate reductions for corn in the Corn Belt, or the North Central Region, as it is called in this protocol.6 Information on Section 5 provides further information on regions where the currently approved project activity is applicable is detailed in Section 5.
+This version of the Nitrogen Management Project Protocol includes only one method for quantifying N2O emission reductions from reducing N application rates, which is applicable only to N rate reductions for corn in the Corn Belt, or the North Central Region, as it is called in this protocol.
+Section 5 provides further information on regions where the currently approved project activity is applicable.
 Additional quantification methods for N application rate reductions may be added in future versions of the protocol, covering additional regions and crop systems.

-5 Chantigny et al{-..} 2010; Farahbakhshazad et al{-..} 2008; Venterea and Rolston, 2000.
+Chantigny et al., 2010; Farahbakhshazad et al., 2008; Venterea and Rolston, 2000.

-6 See Table 2.2 below for applicability of the approved quantification methodology and for a list of states included in the North Central Region.
+&lt;sup>6 See Table 2.2 below for applicability of the approved quantification methodology and for a list of states included in the North Central Region.

-Potential Nitrogen Management Practice Are comprehensive national data available to develop a performance standard?
-Is a standardized quantification methodology for N 2 O emissions currently available that meets Reserve criteria?
-15

-Reduce N Applied Yes Yes

-Use of Nitrification and Urease Inhibitors ^c Yes No

-Use of Nitrification Inhibitors (only) 9) ^c Yes No

-Switch from anhydrous to urea No No

-Switch from Fall to Spring Application Yes No

-Change to Slow Release Fertilizer No No

-Change to Fertigation No No

-Apply N Closer to Roots No ^d No

-Add N Scavenging Cover Crops No No
+Is a standardized Are comprehensive quantification national data available methodology for N2O Potential Nitrogen Management Practice to develop a emissions currently performance standard?a available that meets Reserve criteria?b Reduce N Applied Yes Yes Use of Nitrification and Urease Inhibitorsc Yes No Use of Nitrification Inhibitors (only)c Yes No Switch from anhydrous to urea No No Switch from Fall to Spring Application Yes No Change to Slow Release Fertilizer No No Change to Fertigation No No $No^d$ Apply N Closer to Roots No Add N Scavenging Cover Crops No No